 6. Lift or Piston Check Valve: This kind of Check valve uses a piston rather than a hinge-mounted disc to prevent the reversal of flow.

 7. Regulating Valves: This type of Valve can be used in any system on a boiler from flow to fuel flow.
 By adjusting the flow area, regulators attempt to manage the flow.

-8. Direct-Operated Regulator: Within this valve, managed pressure is applied to some internal surface.
+8. Direct-Operated Regulator: Within this valve, a managed pressure is applied to some internal surface.

 The boiler should be designed to generate high-quality steam and the maximum amount of heat possible from combustion into the water using a process such as Conduction as the flow of heat from one solid to another, Radiation as heat transfers in boiler furnace, and Convection as a transfer of energy by movement of a medium.
 Read more about the stream generation technology in power plant and boiler water chemistry.

-1. Boiler Efficiency by Direct Method: Boiler efficiency depends on many parameters apart from combustion.
+1. Direct Method: Boiler efficiency depends on many parameters apart from combustion.
 In this Method The energy gain of the working fluid is compared with the energy Content of the boiler fuel: